 Accreditation by the Council on Education for Public Health (CEPH)

-The Dornsife School, the only accredited School of Public Health in the Greater Philadelphia region and one of only two in Pennsylvania, was first accredited in 2007, and reaccredited in 2014 for another 7 years through 2021.
+The Dornsife School of Public Health was first accredited in 2000, and reaccredited in 2014 for another 7 years through 2021.

 CEPH accreditation ensures quality and state-of-the art education.
 The goals of CEPH are:

 to promote quality in public health education through a continuing process of self-evaluation by the schools and programs that seek accreditation;

 to assure the public that institutions offering graduate instruction in public health have been evaluated and judged to meet standards essential for the conduct of such educational programs; and

 to encourage - through periodic review, consultation, research, publications, and other means - improvements in the quality of education for public health

 By attending an accredited School of Public Health, students benefit from the broad range of educational and experiential opportunities that only full Schools of Public Health can offer.